 No…As A Matter Of Fact, We’re Not Lost

 Luckily, it was downhill.
 After a kilometer or so, I saw a sign for Morzine.
 WHEW!
 At least we were going the right direction.
 We only had to worry about a few passing cars, so it allowed us to wind down the hill, and make it into town.
 Once we made it into the center of town, we passed our initial lift, and headed towards the bike shop.

 Once there, we took off our gear, and told Mark what we did.
 He had a big smile on his face, and told us that next time, we should take the other main lift out of Morzine.
 I guess that means we need to come back to Morzine.
 Sounds good to me!

 Mark at Alpine Sports Morzine set us up with some first-rate equipment and safety gear, so many thanks to him and his staff for getting us situated and pointed in the right direction.
-Lars and I had a crazy-good time doing the downhill mountain biking in Morzine!
+We had a crazy-good time doing the downhill mountain biking in Morzine!
 I can only imagine that Mark’s winter services (ski and snowboard rental) are top-notch.

 Hint: If you want to give downhill mountain biking a try, I recommend bringing your own gloves and goggles.
 Those are personal items that many places may not have available for rent.

 If you want to experience this adventure look up Alpine Sports Morzine!